 Take Frequent Breaks

-When using a hammer drill to drill into concrete, it is beneficial though not critical to take breaks.
+When using a hammer drill to drill into concrete, it is beneficial to take breaks.
 When using a rotary drill, it is necessary.
-Breaks allow the bit to cool down and they give you a chance to further vacuum out debris from the hole.
+Breaks allow the bit to cool down and give you a chance to further vacuum out debris from the hole.
 Check the condition of the bit during the break to make sure that it is not broken or overly dull.

 Tips For Drilling Concrete

 - Since drilling into concrete is laborious, you'll want to drill only as far as you need.
 Limit the depth of the hole by using the depth stop rod included on most hammer drills and some rotary drills.

 - Apply less pressure when drilling into lighter-weight concrete or brick to avoid cracking it.

 - Using an auxiliary handle on the drill helps you apply more pressure to the drill while increasing safety.
 If your drill has an auxiliary handle, install it for this project.